keptn/keptn.github.io/content/docs/0.8.x/continuous_delivery/deployment_helm/index.md

 ```

-When a new artifact is deployed (e.g., 0.11.2), a canary deployment will be modified and scaled up.
+When triggering a delivery (with a new artifact, e.g., 0.11.2), a canary deployment will be modified and scaled up.

 ```
 NAME            READY   UP-TO-DATE   AVAILABLE   AGE   CONTAINERS   IMAGES                                 SELECTOR